eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsigntemplatepackageApi.md

 opts = {
   e_filter_active: 'All', # String | Specify which results we want to display.
   s_query: 's_query_example', # String | Allow to filter the returned results
-  accept_language: EzmaxApi::HeaderAcceptLanguage:: # HeaderAcceptLanguage |
+  accept_language: EzmaxApi::HeaderAcceptLanguage::, # HeaderAcceptLanguage |
+  fki_ezsignfoldertype_id: 56 # Integer | The fkiEzsignfoldertypeID to use with the selector Ezsigntemplatepublic
 }

 begin